jeremieperes/MongoDB-Gdelt/README.md

 # GDELT Exploration

-Projet réalisé dans le cadre de notre formation Mastère Spécialisé BigData 2019/2020 à Télécom Paris par :
+Project carried out as part of the MS BigData 2019/2020 at Télécom Paris by :
 - Li XU
 - Benyang SUN
 - Jérémie PERES